 What to do: The Tenement Museum is more than dusty exhibits.
 Visitors can tour restored apartments, meet residents from three families and three time periods, and explore the Lower East Side as it might have been viewed by new immigrants.

 Cost: Starting at $25 for adults; $20 for students

 Era: Late 1800s

-What to do: Over 40 restored buildings await exploration in this restored mining town, including a brewery, chapel, saloon, and even a morgue that did double duty as a carpenter's shop.
+What to do: More than 40 restored buildings await exploration in this restored mining town, including a brewery, a chapel, a saloon, and even a morgue that did double duty as a carpenter's shop.
 Come on Settler's Day in June for pioneer life demonstrations; late July sees burros racing through the streets during Burro Days.

 Cost: $10 for ages 13 and up; $4 for ages 6 to 12